OleksiiKova/kovalenko-photography/README.md

 3. Gallery wedding/Gallery newborn/Gallery family: contains relevant photos.
 4. Contact page: allows user to stay in touch.

-All pages have a header that allows you to navigate to different pages and a footer that contains links to the photographer's social media.
+All pages have a header that allows you to navigate to different pages from any place and a footer that contains links to the photographer's social media.

 ### Skeleton
 The website is designed to be clear and simple.
 To create a wireframe I used Balsamiq software.
 PDF file with my wireframe you cand find [here](/readme_images/wireframe_kovalenko_photography.pdf).